HORSETAIL (EQUISETUM ARVENSE)

 Written by Slawomir (“Swavak”) Gromadzki, MPH

 Horsetail (Equisetum arvense) can grow anywhere, especially along roadways and in sandy soil.
 When the horse tail herb is dry and when you shake it you can actually hear a faint rustling sound.
 That’s because it is the highest possible source of silica which is very beneficial for blood vesicles as it strengthen them, increases their flexibility, and has anti-inflammatory properties.
 Silica also helps the connective tissues of the body.
-Horsetail actually contains more silica than any other plant.
+Horsetail actually contains more silica than any other plant, except bamboo.

 Horsetail herb is very helpful in treating urinary tract infection, prostate problems, kidney stones (although some suggest it shouldn’t be used in this condition), cystitis, incontinence, and arthritis (silica helps to repair cartilage and connective tissue), inflammation in the veins (phlebitis, thrombophlebitis), and in repairing connective tissue of skin and nails (silica and flavonoids).
 Its diuretic effect is caused by the flavonoids and saponins.
 Horsetail is also regarded as an epithelial tissue regenerator, due to the presence of flavonoids and saponins.
 It also contains calcium.
 Externally Silica in horsetail concoction will impose a healing effect on hair follicles especially when it is combined or used alternatively with castor oil.
 A horsetail compress can be used to treat burns, wounds, haemorrhages, sprains, or fractures.